rahul1205/Interactive-Login-Form/README.md

 # InteractiveLoginForm

 Login form with an SVG avatar that responds to the input in the email field!
 Guranteed to make end users fall in love with this cute yeti.
+Email validation is basic and added just to get this prototype working.

-P.S- Email validation is basic and added just to get this prototype working.
+Stable release at branch master.

 # Demo